UrbsLab/STREAMLINE/docs/source/about.md

 #  About (FAQs)

+## How is STREAMLINE different from other AutoML tools?
+Unlike most other AutoML tools, STREAMLINE was designed as a framework to rigorously apply and compare a variety of ML modeling algorithms and collectively learn from them as opposed to only identifying a best performing model and/or attempting to optimize the analysis pipeline configuration itself.
+STREAMLINE adopts a fixed series of purposefully selected steps/phases in line with data science best practices.
+It seeks to automate all domain generalizable elements of an ML analysis pipeline with a specific focus on biomedical data mining challenges.
+This tool can be run or utilized in a number of ways to suite a variety experience levels and levels of problem/data complexity.

+***
 ## What were our goals in developing STREAMLINE?
 The goal of STREAMLINE is to provide an easy and transparent framework to learn predictive associations from tabular data.
 The design of this pipeline